-As is often the case with new technology, rooftop solar has been characterised as a risk to the grid, but SA Power Networks is managing 40% rooftop penetration with less than 1% of its regulated network revenue.122 build capabilities to roll out DOEs as a standard connection service.
+As is often the case with new technology, rooftop solar has been characterised as a risk to the grid, but SA Power Networks is managing 40% rooftop penetration with less than 1% of its regulated network revenue.

 The Australian Energy Regulator (AER) granted SA Power Networks \$3,914m in revenue from its customers for the period 1 July 2020 to 30 June 2025.
-Of this almost \$4b total, SA Power Networks will spend an estimated \$32m of capex to
+Of this almost \$4b total, SA Power Networks will spend an estimated \$32m of capex to build capabilities to roll out DOEs as a standard connection service.

-122 Australian Energy Regulator.
+&lt;sup>122 Australian Energy Regulator.
 SA Power Networks - Determination 2020-25.
 June 2020.